kinite-gp/sqlite3-class/README.md

 # sqlite3-class

-Certainly!
 Here's a simple README file for the `Connector` class with both Persian (Farsi) and English content:

 ---